TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 __Instruction__

->  Enable LEDS_TRIGGERS and LEDS_TRIGGER_HEARTBEAT so you can control a Led from the attached to one of the GPIOs from the board
+>  Enable LEDS_TRIGGERS and LEDS_TRIGGER_HEARTBEAT so you can control a Led from the  to one of the GPIOs from the board

 # Telegram Bot